-By now you've surely heard that the National Park Service is celebrating its 100th birthday — but just what is the National Park Service, anyway?
+By now you've surely heard that the National Park Service is celebrating its 100th birthday in 2016 — but just what is the National Park Service, anyway?
 Consider this your crash course on National Park Service history, in which you’ll learn about the past, present, and future of one of the most important government agencies in America!

 How was the National Park Service formed?

 National parks were around for quite a while before the National Park Service came along, starting with Yellowstone National Park, which was designated in 1872.
 But with more and more parks popping up across the nation, a unified agency to oversee all of them was desperately needed.
 On August 25, 1916, President Woodrow Wilson signed the act creating the National Park Service, a new federal bureau that would be responsible for protecting the 35 national parks that existed at the time, and all those to come.

 Well, it does a lot of things.
 The National Park Service is a bureau of the Department of the Interior, and it now oversees all 417 units in the National Park System.
 The National Park Service is responsible for everything from educational programs in the parks to making sure park roads and buildings are maintained.
 Here are a few fun facts about the National Park Service: